Fixed point theorems of various nonexpansive actions of semitopological semigroups on weakly/weak* compact convex sets: Fixed point theorems involving the Radon-Nikod y m property or the distality

 \begin{Theorem} Let $S$ be a right reversible semitopological semigroup.
 Let $K$ be a weak* compact convex subset of a dual Banach space with the $\operatorname{RNP}$.
 Then every separately weak* continuous, pointwise eventually nonexpansive and norm-distal action of $S$ on $K$ has a common fixed point. \end{Theorem} \begin{proof} By Lemma \ref{lemma1}, there is a subset $L_0$ of $K$ which is minimal with respect to being nonempty, weak* compact, convex, and satisfying conditions $\mathbf{(\star 1)}$ and $\mathbf{(\star 2)}$ where the weak* topology is involved.
 Moreover, $L_0$ contains a subset $Y$ that is minimal with respect to being nonempty, weak* compact and $S$-invariant.

-As in the proof of \cite[Theorem 3.1]{WiS2020}, we are going to construct an $S$-invariant Radon probability measure $\mu$ on $K$ with respect to the weak* topology.
-Notice that the weak*-distality of the action together with the minimality of $Y$ implies that the action is weak*-distal.
+We are going to construct an $S$-invariant Radon probability measure $\mu$ on $K$ with respect to the weak* topology.
+As in the proof of \cite[Theorem 3.1]{WiS2020}, the norm-distality of the action together with the minimality of $Y$ implies that the action is weak*-distal.